Congratulations on your engagement! Did he surprise you? Did you see it coming? Does it even matter… You’re engaged!

 Food & beverage (aka the party)

-If you’re working with a wedding planner, they will at a minimum provide you with a budget worksheet if not manage your entire budget on your behalf.
+If you’re working with a wedding planner, they will take a lot of that guessing work and you will be able to feel confidant and reassured.
+They will at a minimum provide you with a budget worksheet if not manage your entire budget on your behalf.
 If you aren’t, there are great budget template’s that can be downloaded online.
 Roll up your sleeves and start crunching some numbers to get a sense of where the money goes and where you can stretch it.

 So put away the brown paper bag, take a deep breath and let the fun begin!